In late October 2020, Paypal updated their policy to allow cryptocurrency purchases.

 The payments processor also updated their Terms and Conditions to explicitly accommodate cryptocurrency trading.

-As such, most of our original text no longer applies.
+As such, most of our original advice no longer applies.

 Every cryptocurrency group or forum probably gets this question 5x a day.